MonicBuilder/Monic/README.md

     // (optional, by default false)
     sourceMaps: true,

-    // The source map object that the output source map will be based on
+    // The base source map object for the output source map
     // (optional)
     inputSourceMap: null,